brentvollebregt/nitratine.net/posts/python-gcm-encryption-tutorial/post.md

 2. Use `scrypt` to convert the salt and password into a key we can use.
 3. Open a new file and write the salt out.
     - We write the salt to the output file first as we will need it when decrypting later.
-    - Putting it in this file allows to keep the correct salt with the encrypted data.
+    - Putting it in this file allows us to keep the correct salt with the encrypted data.
     - Putting it at the top of the file means we can easily read it out before decrypting (we know the length as it's always the same).
 4. Create a new AES encryption instance using the key.
 5. Write the nonce out to the file.